samson84/tarock-sheet/README.md

   - [ ] multilanguage
 - [x] Done
   - [.]
 Milestone 1
+    - [x] add confirmations to destroy / reset type of actions
     - [x] do not delete the contracts, if the previous party score type was party or contracts are already added
     - [x] show the contracts and the selector only if, the party is selected
     - [x] Indicate Game winner (Radli) on players